Smart Home Development Options

 Smart home skills

 If you have your own smart home cloud infrastructure, you can build a smart home skill to connect your device to Alexa.
 When a customer enables your skill, Alexa starts device discovery.
 Here, your skill describes your device and the properties and interfaces that it supports and reports the device details to Alexa.
 Then, when a user speaks to Alexa to control your device, Alexa interprets the utterance and sends a message to your skill to communicate the request.
 Your skill reacts to the message by changing the state of the device, either directly over a local connection or through your cloud infrastructure.
 In addition, you connect the customer's account on your system with the customer's Amazon account so that your skill knows the customer and their devices.
 For details, see Smart Home Skills.
-You can also extend the pre-built voice interaction model with and Smart Home Multi-Capability Skills.
+You can also extend the pre-built voice interaction model with the Smart Home Multi-Capability Skills.

 The following diagram shows the smart home skills infrastructure.
 The device maker develops and maintains the Alexa skill, cloud infrastructure, device-maker app, and the connection to the smart device.